SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course students know the various internationalization strategies and can assess them in an application-oriented way.
+Upon completing this course alumni know the various internationalization strategies and can assess them in an application-oriented way.
 They are, in particular, familiar with specific market entry barriers, existing market structures and human factors; i.e. when drawing up contracts they understand to consider transaction costs ex ante as well as ex post as a decisive factor.

 Superior module: